codepath/android_guides/Styling-UI-Screens-FAQ.md

 You can use `View.INVISIBLE` to hide the element or `View.GONE` to collapse the element entirely.

+#### How would I dynamically color text or a view based on the color palette of an image?

+We can use the new [Palette system](http://guides.codepath.com/android/Dynamic-Color-using-Palettes) to easily color any text or backgrounds based on the color scheme of an image at runtime.

 ### ActionBar

 #### How do I change the background color of the ActionBar?